tihsu99/analysis_tool/README.md

 # 5. For impacts and pulls and post/pre-fit distribution

+Note: if you want to do this for interference samples, please add `--interference`.
+And mass_point is corresponding to higgs A.

 Step1 -> convert datacard to workspace files distribution.
 O(time) ~ 10 sec.
 For fullrun2: O(time) ~ 3mins.
 ```